 Throughout the past intuition has been the key factor responsible for many creative breakthroughs in science, countless practical endeavors, problem solving and decision making in general, and even in personal growth and transcendence.

 For forty years the Center for Applied Intuition in San Francisco has sought answers to the central questions about intuition and how to develop and utilize it.
 Using both conventional and new research methods, CAI devised a special inquiry protocol for obtaining new, accurate and reliable information from highly skilled “expert” intuitives in ten application areas—medical, scientific, commercial, societal and personal.
 The following pages offer an introduction to the human faculty of intuition.
-They explain what it is, how it functions within the mind, how to develop it and actually utilize and apply it.

 Whether you are interested in the practical benefits of intuition in your personal life, or how it may aid you professionally to obtain the answers you seek for specific applications, follow the links of your choice below or through the menu at the top of this page (e.g., FAQs) to learn more.More About Intuition